 The European Ombudsman investigates complaints of maladministration in the institutions and bodies of the European Union.
 The site includes general information, annual and special reports, the text of the European Code of Good Administrative Behaviour, all decisions 30 June 1998 onwards, and selected earlier decisions.

 The European Parliament’s web site includes information on its role, organisation, legislative and other powers, procedures, membership and activities.
 Documentation includes reports, debates and parliamentary questions.
-A searchable register of documents can be accessed via the “Stay informed” page found under “Parliament and you”.
+A searchable register of documents can be accessed via the “Stay informed” page found under “At your service”.

 The Legislative Observatory is a database, updated daily, of procedure files and factsheets on the progress of EU legislative and non-legislative procedures involving the European Parliament.
 Users who register (free of charge) for the “My Observatory” service can keep track of new developments in specific chosen procedures or subjects.